-5.5 Install Close Nipple & Access Valve
+5.6 Install Close Nipple & Access Valve

-Using the appropriate pipe thread sealant, install close nipple and access valve.
-Orient the valve (Figure 4) such that for horizontal pipes the valve handle is in-line (perpendicular for vertical pipes) with the centerline of the pipe.
+Using appropriate pipe thread sealant, install close nipple and access valve (Figure 4).
 Be sure the valve handle does not hit the pipe during opening and closing of the valve.
-Verify that the close nipple and access valve are properly tightened, because beyond this point, they will not be serviceable without depressurizing the line.
+Verify that the close nipple and access valve are properly tightened, because beyond this point it will not be serviceable without depressurizing the line.